astronomer/docs/astro/astro-support.md

 To help Astronomer Support respond effectively to your support request, priorities are determined automatically by Astronomer.
 You can read more about ticket priorities and their SLAs [here](https://www.astronomer.io/legal/technical-support-success-packages/).

-Here are the four ticket priorities with descriptions and examples for each:
+The following sections show the four ticket priorities with examples and descriptions for each:

 ### P1: Critical impact